 lips, tongue, throat or other parts of the body; muscle pain or tenderness or joint pain or rash, itching or hives on the

-Do not take this medicine if you have asthma and NSAIDs cause your asthma symptoms to worsen.
+You have asthma and NSAIDs cause your asthma symptoms to worsen.

-Do not take this medicine if you suffer from severe heart, liver or kidney problems.
+You suffer from liver or kidney problems.

-Do not take this medicine if you are in the last 3 months (last trimester) of pregnancy.
+You are in the last 3 months (last trimester) of pregnancy.

 Diclofenac may affect your developing baby, and may delay labour and birth, if you take it at this stage of your pregnancy.

 Do not take this medicine after the expiry date (EXP) printed on the pack.